In this post

 - Despite having memory, it does not allow to download data and add it to an activity recorded with a watch

 It may seem like a little update, but there are more things than what you see at first glance.
 It's not just a new strap design and larger battery; although the sensor looks exactly the same, inside almost everything changes.
 Below is a list of all the new features in the Polar Verity Sense.

-- Increased autonomy.
-OH1+ announced up to 12 hours of use, while Verity Sense now offers up to 20 hours
+- Increased battery life.
+The OH1+ advertised up to 12 hours of use, whereas the Verity Sense now offers up to

 - More internal memory.
 Now you can save up to 600 hours of workouts inside